 These worries can make getting your CDL harder than it should be.
 Some are real, but many come from our own thoughts.
 Talking openly can ease most of these concerns.
 Discussing your expectations, asking questions, and clearing up uncertainties with your trainer or program can help make learning smoother and more productive as you work toward your CDL.

 Remember, every trainer was once in your shoes.
 Even if they seem tough or full of themselves, they’ve been where you are.
-Nobody starts out as a perfect driver, no matter what stories you hear.
+Nobody starts as a perfect driver, no matter what stories you hear.
 Whether your trainer is strict or easygoing, they know you’re learning just like they did.
-Keep your focus on learning and improving, and with time and effort, you’ll get better.
+Focus on learning and improving, and with time and effort, you’ll get better.
 It’s all about practice and using what you learn.

 I always ask my students, “What mistakes did you make, and how can you do better?”
 After each day, we talk about what went right and what needs practice.
 I also like to hear questions and have discussions, asking, “Do you have anything you’re worried about or want to work on?”